France-ioi/taskgrader/README.md

 It will wait for an input JSON on its standard input, then proceed to evaluation and then output the result JSON on standard output.
 Read `schema_input.json` and `schema_output.json` for a description of the expected formats.
 Various tools described later can help you write this input JSON.

 Verbosity options are available, use `taskgrader.py -h` for more help.

+## Example usage

+Some commands you can try:

+    ./taskgrader.py < examples/testinput.json
+    ./taskgrader.py < examples/testinput.json | tools/stdGrade/summarizeResults.py
+    tools/taskstarter/taskstarter.py init mynewtask
+    cd examples/task3 ; ../../tools/taskstarter/taskstarter.py test

+First command will execute the taskgrader on an example evaluation described by `examples/testinput.json`; it will output the result JSON, which isn't very human-readable.
+The second command will pass that output JSON to `summarizeResults.py`, a simple tool to show the results in a more human-readable way.

+The third command starts a new task in the folder `mynewtask`; use it if you want to write a task.
+Once written, a task may be tested as shown with the fourth command, which will test one of the example tasks.

+More details on usage can be found through this documentation.

 ## Getting started on writing a task